msgr0/gplas2/README.md

         Integer value ranging from 0 to 1.
 Default: 0.1
     -q  [Optional] Modularity threshold to split components present in the plasmidome network.
         Integer value ranging from 0 to 1.
 Default: 0.2
+    -l  [Optional] Filter threshold for minimum length of sequences to be considered.
+        Integer value ranging from 0 to infinite.
+Default: 1

     Other:
     -h  Print this help message.